Tommenix/Past-works/README.md

 # Past-works
-This is a compilation of my past works, most of which are from my master's at MCAM at UChicago.
+This is a truthful record of my past works, most of which are from my master's at MCAM at UChicago.

 There are many folders here.
 They are listed in this manner: